deeg05/SimpleLCDSerial/README.md

 3. Upload it
 ## XLoader
 XLoader: https://github.com/xinabox/xLoader/releases
+Note that this one is tested only on my Arduino UNO, this may be incompatible.
 1. Download hex file
 2. Open HEX in XLoader
 3. Choose your arduino model.